core-wg/href/draft-ietf-core-href.md

     implement a shortcut to using the ToASCII procedure ({{Section 4.1 of -toascii}}) as discussed in more detail in {{Section 3.1 of -iri}}.
-    Such an optimization is formally outside the scope of the CRI specification, which is scheme-independent and in terms of IRIs and URIs.
+    Such an optimization is formally outside the scope of the CRI specification, which is scheme-independent and is in terms of IRIs and URIs.
 > [^toascii-note]